Rambatino/CHAID/README.md

     └── (['Q', 'S'], {0: 573, 1: 113}, <Invalid Chaid Split>)
 ```

 as show above.
-The first line is the root node.
-This means that all the data is present in this node.
-And the vertical bars originating from a node represents paths to that node's children.
+The first line is the root node, all the data is present in this node.
+The the vertical bars originating from a node represents paths to that node's children.

 Running `tree.tree_store` will give you a list of all the nodes in the tree: